tamura/quicktime-sublimetext-2/README.md

 quicktime
 =========

-control quicktime player from sublimetext
+control quicktime player on OSX from sublimetext

+- to write out from audio files.
+- shortcut key
+- ctr+, to rewind